 A terminated employee names the owner personally in a discrimination claim

 A business owner terminates an employee for performance reasons.
 The employee files an EEOC charge claiming the termination was discriminatory — and names both the company and the owner personally.
 Without documentation of the performance issues, the defense is challenging.
-EPLI covers the owner’s personal defense costs and the company’s costs throughout the EEOC process and any subsequent litigation.
+EPLI under the management liability policy covers the owner's personal defense costs and the company's costs throughout the EEOC process and any subsequent litigation.

 A minority owner sues the majority owner for mismanagement